aws/aws-sdk-ruby/README.md

 | Schemas                                               | Aws::Schemas                         | aws-sdk-schemas                         | 2019-12-02  |
 | Service Quotas                                        | Aws::ServiceQuotas                   | aws-sdk-servicequotas                   | 2019-06-24  |
 | Synthetics                                            | Aws::Synthetics                      | aws-sdk-synthetics                      | 2017-10-11  |

-## Getting Help

-Please use any of these resources for getting help:

-* Ask a question on StackOverflow and [tag it](http://stackoverflow.com/questions/tagged/aws-sdk-ruby) with `aws-sdk-ruby`.
-* Join the AWS SDK for Ruby [Gitter Channel](https://gitter.im/aws/aws-sdk-ruby).
-* Open a support ticket with [AWS Support](https://console.aws.amazon.com/support/home).

-## Opening Issues

-If you encounter a bug or have a feature request, we would like to hear about it.
-Search the existing issues and try to make sure your problem doesn’t already exist before opening a new issue.

-The GitHub issues are intended for bug reports and feature requests.
-For help and questions with using `aws-sdk-ruby` please make use of the resources listed in the Getting Help section.

 ## License